thingsboard/thingsboard.github.io/docs/user-guide/attributes.md

 {:toc}

 ThingsBoard provides the ability to assign custom attributes to your entities and manage these attributes.

-Attributes are treated key-value pairs.
-Flexibility and simplicity of the key-value format allow easy and seamless integration with almost any IoT device on the market.
+Attributes are treated as key-value pairs.
+Flexibility and simplicity of the key-value format allow easy and seamless integration with almost any IoT device in the market.

 ## Attribute types

-Attributes are separated into three main groups:
+Attributes are categorized into three main groups:

- - **server-side** - attributes are reported and managed by the server-side application.
-Not visible to the device application.
+ - **server-side** - attributes reported and managed by the server-side application.

-   Some secret data that may be used by thingsboard rules but should not be available to the device.
+   These attributes are not visible to the device application and store some secret data that may be used by thingsboard rules and should not be available to the device.

    Any ThingsBoard entity supports server-side attributes: Device, Asset, Customer, Tenant, Rules, etc.

    {:refdef: style="text-align: center;"}
    ![image](/images/user-guide/server-side-attributes.svg)
    {: refdef}

- - **client-side** - see device specific attributes
+ - **client-side** - see the device-specific attributes in the next section
- - **shared** - see device specific attributes
+ - **shared** - see the device-specific attributes in the next section

-## Device specific Attribute types
+## Device-specific attribute types

 All attributes may be used in [Rule Engine](/docs/user-guide/rule-engine) components: filters, processors, and actions.

-This guide provides the overview of the features listed above and some useful links to get more details.
+This guide provides an overview of the features listed above and some useful links to get more details.

-Device specific attributes are separated into two main groups:
+Device-specific attributes are categorized into two main groups:

- - **client-side** - attributes are reported and managed by the device application.
+ - **client-side** - attributes reported and managed by the device application.

-   For example current software/firmware version, hardware specification, etc.
+   For example the current software/firmware version, hardware specification, etc.

    {:refdef: style="text-align: center;"}
    ![image](/images/user-guide/client-side-attributes.svg)
    {: refdef}

- - **shared** - attributes are reported and managed by the server-side application.
-Visible to the device application.
+ - **shared** - attributes reported and managed by the server-side application and visible to the device application.

    For example customer subscription plan, target software/firmware version.

    {:refdef: style="text-align: center;"}